Myron Tarnavsky: Later life

-After spending some time hiding in Balta and Kyiv, Tarnavsky eventually ended up in a Polish camp for prisoners of war in Tuchola.
+Following the alliance of Ukrainian Galician Army with the Red Army in early 1920, Tarnavsky spent some time hiding in Balta and Kyiv.
+After the retreat of Polish and Ukrainian troops from Kyiv in June, he returned to Galicia, and in July ended up in a Polish camp for prisoners of war in Tuchola.
+In October Tarnavsky was visited in the camp by Polish prime minister Wincenty Witos.
 In late 1920 he was released, but refused to follow most of the leadership of the defeated West Ukrainian People's Republic in emigration.
 Instead, the former general settled in the village of Chernytsia, not far from Brody, where he spent the rest of his life.
+In his later years, Tarnavsky supported friendly relations with metropolitan Andrey Sheptytsky, and cooperated with Prosvita and Shevchenko Scientific Society.

 Myron Tarnavsky died on 29 June 1938.
-His funeral service, headed by Metropolitan bishop Andrey Sheptytsky and organized by Roman Shukhevych and his business partner Bohdan Chaykivsky, took place in Lviv's St. George's Cathedral and gathered more than 20,000 members of the Ukrainian community from different regions, among them representatives of various civic organizations.
+His funeral service, headed by Sheptytsky and organized by Roman Shukhevych and his business partner Bohdan Chaykivsky, took place in Lviv's St. George's Cathedral and gathered more than 20,000 members of the Ukrainian community from different regions, among them representatives of various civic organizations.
 Tarnavsky's body was interred on Lviv's Yaniv Cemetery.